AngloGold Ashanti

-AngloGold Ashanti Limited is a global gold mining company.
-It was formed in 2004 by the merger of AngloGold and the Ashanti Goldfields Corporation.
-It is now a global gold producer with 21 operations on four continents.
-The company is listed on the New York, Johannesburg, Accra, London and Australian stock exchanges, as well as the Paris and Brussels bourses.
+AngloGold Ashanti Limited is a South African gold mining company, with global operations.
+With a diverse portfolio of cooperation, projects, and exploration activities, AngloGold Ashanti was formed in 2004 by the merger of AngloGold and the Ashanti Goldfields Corporation.
+Based on 2023 production, it was the world’s 7th largest gold miner 21 mining operations across four continents, listed on the New York, Johannesburg, Accra, London, and Australian stock exchanges, as well as the Paris and Brussels bourses.
+The company left the JSE in 2023.

-In 2008, AngloGold produced 4.98 million ounces of gold from its operations, estimated to be seven percent of the global production.
-In 2009, the company's gold output dropped to 4.6 million ounces.
-As of the third quarter of 2014, Anglogold was the world's third-largest producer of gold, behind Barrick Gold and Newmont Mining.
-The company is claimed to be the 'most sophisticated and technologically advanced' mining operations with strict adherence to safety regulations.
+AngloGold Ashanti has a history of gross human rights violations and causing grave environmental problems for which it won one of the Public Eye Awards.

 History

 AngloGold Ashanti was formed on 26 April 2004, after the High Court of Ghana approved the merger of AngloGold and the Ashanti Goldfields Corporation three days earlier.
 AngloGold had been a gold mining company based in South Africa, majority-owned by the Anglo American group.
 This came almost a year after the merger was announced on 16 May 2003.
 In the transaction, Ashanti shareholders received 0.29 ordinary shares of AngloGold for every Ashanti share.

 The new company sold its Union Reef Gold Mine in the Northern Territory of Australia in August 2004, followed by the sale of the Freda-Rebecca Gold Mine in Zimbabwe a month later.

 In late 2007, Mark Cutifani replaced Bobby Godsell as CEO of AngloGold Ashanti, being appointed a director of the company on 17 September 2007 and as CEO on 1 October that year.

+In 2008, AngloGold produced 4.98 million ounces of gold from its operations, estimated to be seven percent of the global production.
+In 2009, the company's gold output dropped to 4.6 million ounces.

+As of early 2008, the company had hedged 11.3 million ounces of gold, under previous CEO Bobby Godsell.